 This list is of all Tor nodes.
-Be aware that this is a list of all nodes, not just exit nodes.
+Be aware that this list is not just exit nodes.

 Create your Target Lists

 To create your own, click the Create Target List button in the top right corner.

 Security example: Here is an example of creating a Target List to identify the malware command and control sites associated with, "Purple Fox."

 Parental Control Example: You can also create specific sites like "gaming" for kids.

 Create Rules/Smart Queue/Routes using a Target List

 On the Firewalla app and web interface, you can create a rule, a Smart Queue rule, or a policy-based route matched to a Target List.

 You can view the detail of the Target List on the Firewalla App by tapping the "i" icon on the right side of any Target List.

 Example: Block iCloud Private Relay using pre-defined Target Lists

 Apple iCloud Private Relay is one of the most exciting features coming in iOS 15 and macOS Monterey.
 It will encrypt and obfuscate your source IP address to protect your privacy while using Safari.
 This is perfect if you're using free Wi-Fi in a cafe or a store and want to protect your privacy.

 Unfortunately, this encryption will also block devices like Firewalla from operating on the network to filter and audit traffic.

 Besides turning off iCloud Private Relay directly on your Apple devices, Firewalla can disable this feature on your network by creating a BLOCK rule using the pre-defined Firewalla Target List called, "Apple Private Relay."

 To create the Rule, go to Rules -> Add Rule -> set the target to Target List" Apple Private Relay" -> apply to any device -> Save.

 Example: Prioritize traffic for online meetings

 In addition to Firewalla's built-in Apps, you can create a target list and put all the sites you and your company are using for online meetings, then create a smart queue rule to prioritize the meeting traffic using the target list.